evolutio/djavue3/docs/en/05-gerenc-pacotes.md

 👉 This step has less details due to the links above has more information.
 :::

-Run the cookiecutter command against the D-Jà Vue repositoty.
+Run the cookiecutter command against the D-Jà Vue repository.
 You'll be prompted for some values.
 Provide them based on your needs and choose **'Poetry'** for the **'package_manager'**:

 ```
 cookiecutter https://github.com/evolutio/djavue3